Information For Authors

 Submission to this journal proceeds online.
 Please submit your article via http://www.j-tropical-crops.com/index.php/agro/information/authors

-All correspondence, including notification of the Editor's decision and requests for revision, will be conducted by e-mail.
+All correspondence, including notification of the Editor's decision and requests for revision, will be conducted through the Journal platform and by e-mail.

 Authors may suggest three (3) reviewers and only ONE reviewer can be from your own country.
 Please include full contact details and e-mail addresses of all suggested reviewers.